hrishikesh-k/netlify-plugin-bundle-env/readme.md

 }
 ```

 It is important to not include such references in your code to avoid any unexpected errors.
-In the above example, `process.env[key]` will be replaced with `undefined` (assuming you don't have an environment variable named "key").

 This plugin heavily depends on RegEx and thus, assumes that most standard coding practices are followed.
 If, for some unexpected use-case, this plugin does not work, feel free to open an issue, only if you're able to provide a reproduction case.
 Not all use-cases can be accommodated, but at least they can be considered.